 What is the question people should ask about this career but rarely do?

 “What does it take to garner one good piece?

 Come up with an innovative, creative pitch.
 Then ask yourself what outlets are appropriate for the artist.
 Really vet these outlets.
 It’s not good to contact a strictly hip-hop outlet for an alternative rock band.
 What is the desired coverage?
 Be realistic.
 Then contact Editors, staff, and freelancers for each outlet.
 Try to make your pitch so interesting that they want to listen to the music and consider coverage.
 Then, once you get the commitment, you need to make sure the press outlet gets everything they need, that the interview happens when it’s supposed to, and the piece runs when it’s supposed to.
 Finally, be sure to send the client that piece before they see it themselves.”

 What is one thing I should have asked which I didn’t?

 “Why do people think you can get them a record deal?
 Kidding!”

 If you could describe in one word what makes you successful, what would it be?

 “Love of music, creative placement and good writing skills.”

 Extra Credit: The Beatles or Rolling Stones?

 Lesley Zimmerman is a Publicist, as well as the President/Owner of Lesley Z Media in Los Angeles.
-Over the course of her career she has worked with Duran Duran, Alanis Morissette, Stone Temple Pilots, The Offspring, Faith No More, The The, Robert Palmer, KISS, Slightly Stoopid, Fear and the Nervous System (featuring members of KoRn, Faith No More and Bad Religion), Matt Sorum, LeAnn Rimes, David Bowie’s Tin Machine, Paul Rodgers, Robert Palmer, Dweezil and Ahmet Zappa, Daryl Hall and John Oates, and Delicious Vinyl Records.
+Over the course of her career she has worked with Duran Duran, Alanis Morissette, Stone Temple Pilots, The Offspring, Faith No More, The The, KISS, Slightly Stoopid, Fear and the Nervous System (featuring members of KoRn, Faith No More and Bad Religion), Matt Sorum, LeAnn Rimes, David Bowie’s Tin Machine, Paul Rodgers, Robert Palmer, Dweezil and Ahmet Zappa, Daryl Hall and John Oates, and Delicious Vinyl Records.